 Caring For Your Hutch Or Run

-While the wood we use for the majority of our products is highly durable and resistant to decay and rot, we recommend that you treat your hutch/run with a high-quality varnish or wood preservative.
+While the wood we use for the majority of our products is highly durable and resistant to decay and rot, we do recommend that you consider treating the outside of your hutch or run with a high-quality varnish or wood preservative.

 If you choose not to do so then over time the base coat we have applied will fade and your product may not look as good!

-If you choose not to do so then you may find that the stays seize and can result in you damaging the hutch roof when you try to open it.)
+If you choose not to do so then you may find that the stays seize and can result in you damaging the hutch roof when you try to open it.

-We recommend applying a small amount on the stays (if your hutch has them), locks and hinges once a month to ensure that these metal on metal parts continue to work smoothly.
+We recommend once a month applying a small amount on the stays (if your hutch has them), locks and hinges to ensure that these metal on metal parts continue to work smoothly.

 We highly recommend that you position your hutch in a protected area which is not overly exposed to the elements and protected at all times from high winds (or gust).

 Every year in the UK we have a few strong storms that bring high winds which can result in your hutch being blown over or even the roof being blown off.

 Remember, you are responsible for the welfare of your pets and we urge you to make sure that your pets are safe and the hutch is secure at all times.

-When positioning your hutch try and position it so the doors are not facing into driving rain as it is possible with the 'right conditions' that rainwater is blow in under the doors.
+When setting up your hutch, try and position it so the doors are not facing into driving rain as it is possible with the 'right conditions' that rainwater is blow in under the doors.

 We recommend that you clean your hutch out regularly (once a week) making sure to thoroughly wipe down and disinfect the insides of it.
 This includes the undersides of the roof and the back of the hutch if it's close to a fence.